codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

 1. A freestyle step that runs integrations tests *After* the unit tests, even if they fail
 1. A cleanup step that runs after unit tests if they fail

-Here is the full pipeline
+Here is the full pipeline.
+Notice the explicit dependency to the `main_clone` step that checks out the code.

 `YAML`
 {% highlight yaml %}